vmljsy/tick/README.md

     ```bash
     uv pip install -e .
     ```
-    This command installs all necessary packages and makes the `tick` CLI command available.
+    This command installs all necessary packages and makes the `tick` CLI command available for development.

 ## Usage